-- 4.4.1 Students may convert from a Research Masters degree to a Research Doctorate degree or from a Research Doctorate degree to a Research Masters degree, and continue to receive their IPRA. - 4.4.2 A student who completes a Research Masters may continue to receive their IPRA for a Research Doctorate provided there is no interval between the completion of the Research Masters and the commencement of the Research Doctorate, or that such an interval is covered by suspension of the IPRA. - 4.4.3 The maximum duration of a converted IPRA becomes that for the new research degree minus periods of study undertaken towards the related degree prior to the conversion.
+- 4.4.1 Students may convert from a Master of Philosophy to a Research Doctorate degree or from a Research Doctorate degree to a Master of Philosophy, and continue to receive their IPRA. - 4.4.2 A student who converts from a Master of Philosophy may continue to receive their IPRA for a Research Doctorate provided there is no interval between the completion of the Master of Philosophy and the commencement of the Research Doctorate, or that such an interval is covered by suspension of the IPRA. - 4.4.3 The maximum duration of a converted IPRA becomes that for the new research degree minus periods of study undertaken towards the related degree prior to the conversion.